material-components/material-components-web/packages/mdc-dialog/README.md

 @import "@material/dialog/mdc-dialog";
 ```

-> *NOTE*: Since MDC Dialog is unopinionated about its contents, styles for any components you intend to include within
+> *NOTE*: Styles for any components you intend to include within dialogs (e.g. List, Checkboxes, etc.) must also be
-> dialogs (e.g. List, Checkboxes, etc.) must also be imported.
+> imported.

 ### JavaScript Instantiation